 The assessment of restaurants is divided into two parts.
-First, a jury member visits and evaluates everything from the venue, the treatment, and presentation during service, to the quality of the ingredient, craftsmanship, creativity, and taste, both in food and drink.
-The second part consists of a questionnaire that the responsible kitchen manager must fill out, answering how the restaurant works with sustainability.
+First, a jury member visits and evaluates everything from the venue, treatment and presentation during service, to the quality of the ingredients, craftsmanship, creativity, as well as taste in food and drink.
+The second part is a comprehensive interview about the business, focusing on all aspects of sustainability.

 If a restaurant qualifies, it will be presented in 360°Eat Guide.
 Each of the qualifying restaurant are listed based on, firstly, sustainability circles, and secondly, gastronomy points.
 The ranking order in the list is arranged accordingly.
 To clarify, the list is ordered according to the circles – the higher the number of circles (1, 2, or 3), the higher up in ranking.
 Within the categories of circles, the restaurnts are arranged based on their gastronomic points.

 A rating of one circle indicates great commitment in some, or several, areas of sustainability — environmental, social, and economic.
 The knowledge and ambitions are more significant than at the average restaurant.

 A rating of two circles indicates dedication and ambition in several areas of sustainability — environmental, social, and economic.
 The sustainability efforts are serious and long-term.
 Ambitions are communicated both internally towards employees and externally towards guests and suppliers.